Nikhil-Vaishnav/DSA-2.0/README.md

-# tarting DAS with basics.
+# Starting DAS with basics.